cryonixhq/.github/profile/README.md

 </p>
 <h2>Projects</h2>
 <h3>Stardust</h3>
 The container streaming platform.
-Use linux workspaces that launches in seconds, and easily disposable.
+Use Linux workspaces that launch in seconds and are easily disposable.

 <br>